Computing canonical images in permutation groups with Graph Backtracking: Preliminaries and first examples

 (a) Let $F$ denote the function that, for each graph in the stack, creates an ordered partition where the cells correspond to the number of neighbours that each vertex has.
 In practice, we need to decide in which order to organise the cells and apply this ordering consistently.
 For example, $S$ could get mapped to $F(S)\coloneqq[4,8|5,7|1,2,3,6]$ and $T$ could get mapped to $F(T)\coloneqq[3,4,5|1,2,6,7|8]$.
+Just to clarify our notation for ordered partitions: The vertical lines seperate the cells, and the cells themselves are considered to be sets (hence unordered), while the ordering of the cells within the partition matters.